VISAS, RESIDENCES, PERMITS

 Please consider the following information:

 1. Americans do not need a visa to enter Costa Rica.
 However, they must have a current valid passport and a return ticket to exit Costa Rica.
-(Either to return to your country or to go to another country)
+(Either to return to your country or to go to another country).
+US passport must be valid for a minimum of one day from the day you enter Costa Rica.

-2. Citizens of other nationalities do not need a tourist visa to enter Costa Rica if they have a United States, a European Union country or a Canadian tourist visa, a visa for crew or a business visa (multiple entry).
-Note: Such visa must be stamped in the passport and be valid for at least three months.
+2. Citizens of other nationalities do not need a tourist visa to enter Costa Rica if they have a tourist visa, a visa for crew or a business visa (multiple entry) from United States of America or Canada.
+Note: Such visa must be stamped in the passport and be valid for at least 1 day (The length of stay may not be greater than the validity of the visa and may not exceed 30 days).

-3. If the foreigner has permanent residence, a student visa, a work visa or refugee status in the United States and/or any country of the European Union and Canada, he/she does not need a visa to enter Costa Rica.
+3. If the foreigner has permanent residence, a student visa, a work visa in the United States or Canada, he/she does not need a visa to enter Costa Rica.
 In addition, he/she must have a passport valid for at least six months from the date of entry into the country and a round trip ticket.
 Note 1: This type of visa must be stamped in the passport, and must be valid for at least six months.
 Note 2: Permanent residents must submit their residency card (i.e. green card), which must be valid for at least six months.
-Note 3: The residence proof stamped on a passport, parole or work cards are not accepted.
+Note 3: The residence proof stamped on a passport, refugee status, parole or work cards are not accepted.
 If this is what you have, you need to find out if you need a tourist visa at the Consulate of your jurisdiction.

 - Temporary residence for people married to a Costa Rican national (only spanish)